To apply, please login using your username and password. In case you don’t have an existing account, please create a new one now.

 If applying for a post-production fund, a rough cut (10 minutes and above for medium-length projects; 25 minutes and above for feature-length projects) is mandatory.
 A trailer can be sent in addition to the rough cut.

-If you are applying for a production fund, you need to submit a selection of edited scenes from the submitted project.
+If you are applying for a production fund, you need to submit a selection of edited scenes (not less than 5 minutes) from the submitted project.
 You can send a trailer in addition to the edited scenes.